 $100 Invested In This Stock Over The Last 10 Years, Would Be Worth This Much

-Moody's (NYSE:MCO) has outperformed the market over the past 10 years by 13.81% on an annualized basis.
+Microsoft (NASDAQ:MSFT) has outperformed the market over the past 10 years by 15.11% on an annualized basis.

-Buying $100 In MCO: 10 years ago, an investor could have purchased 3.03 shares of Moody's at the time with $100.
-This investment in MCO would have produced an average annual return of 28.16%.
-Currently, Moody's has a market capitalization of $72.33 billion.
+Buying $100 In MSFT: 10 years ago, an investor could have purchased 4.0 shares of Microsoft at the time with $100.
+This investment in MSFT would have produced an average annual return of 29.72%.
+Currently, Microsoft has a market capitalization of $2.51 trillion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.